 King, Cyprus President Discuss Current Developments In Phone Call

-King Abdullah II, in a phone on Thursday with Cypriot President Nikos Christodoulides, reiterated that ending the war on Gaza is key to preventing regional escalation.
+AMMAN - his majesty King Abdullah, in a phone on Thursday with Cypriot President Nikos Christodoulides, reiterated that ending the war on Gaza is key to preventing regional escalation.

-During the call, the two leaders stressed the need to step up international efforts to reach an immediate and permanent ceasefire in the Strip.
+During the call, the two leaders stressed the need to step up international efforts to reach an immediate and permanent ceasefire in the Strip, according to a Royal Court statement.

 His Majesty highlighted the important role of Cyprus and the European Union in pushing for comprehensive calm, renewing his call on the international community to enhance the humanitarian response in Gaza.